 Botox is no longer a beauty treatment that is exclusively used by celebrities and the elite.
 Instead, it has become a wide spread household word for a treatment used by you, your friends, your parents, and even your neighbors.
 While not everyone has hopped on the Botox trend, and not everyone has to, you may be surprised to learn about the various reasons why people are getting this wonder treatment – and no, it’s not just to get rid of wrinkles!
 Botox is known for its ability to paralyze and relax the muscle in which it is injected, leading to restricted muscle contractions in the treatment area, which typically includes the facial muscles that form frown lines, horizontal lines on the forehead, and crow’s feet around the eyes.
 These wrinkles form due to muscle contractions and facial expressions, which with Botox injections are no longer active.
 This causes overall relaxation in the face, limited muscle contractions and thus, a reduction in the appearance of fine lines and wrinkles, as well as the prevention of further development of wrinkles.
 Aside from wrinkle prevention and reduction, Botox has a few other benefits, both aesthetically and medically, that a lot of people are not aware of.
 Below are a few of the most common uses for Botox that you may not have known about.

-Botox has a lot of aesthetic benefits.
+Botox has a lot of aesthetic benefits, which is why it is the most popular and commonly used treatment at medical spas such as Skinly Aesthetics.
 The main benefit that we are all aware of is its ability to reduce, prevent, and eliminate fine lines and wrinkles that are formed through facial expressions and constant muscle contractions.
 This can also be applied to the fine wrinkles around the lips, that are also often called smoker’s lines.
 However, the elimination of smoker’s lines isn’t the only reason why people are getting Botox injections around their lips.
 Instead, people are getting Botox injected right above the vermillion border of their lips for what is called a “lip flip”.
 A lip flip is a treatment that involves the injection of a small amount of Botox into the muscle that controls the upper lip, right above the lip, which causes the lip itself to flip upward.
 This results in a fuller looking top lip, which is currently very popular and has been growing in popularity.
 In one of her articles, this beauty expert talks about the differences between a lip filler and a lip flip and why someone might choose one over the other.
 For more information on all kinds of treatments and how they are affected by society today, you can check out her website.

 Aside from getting Botox injected above your lip to eliminate smoker’s lines or to create the lip flip effect, Botox is also frequently injected above the lip to treat what is called a “gummy smile”.
 A gummy smile is what it is called when someone smiles and the full teeth and gums are exposed.
 A lot of people are insecure about their gummy smiles and get Botox injections above their lips to relax the muscles that cause the lips to pull upward, relaxing their overall smile and eliminating the appearance of the so-called gummy smile.